uprial/takeaim/README.md

 ## Features

-* Synergies perfectly with [CustomCreatures](https://github.com/uprial/customcreatures) plugin
+* Synergies perfectly with [CustomCreatures](https://github.com/uprial/customcreatures) and [MasochisticSurvival](https://legacy.curseforge.com/minecraft/bukkit-plugins/masochisticsurvival/) plugins
 * Skeletons and other shooters firing projectiles (Strays having bows, Pillagers and Piglins having crossbows, Witches having potions, Ghasts, Withers, Blazes) into players with fantastic precision, considering eye position and predicting a movement target point based on the movement history.
 * Totally fair and natural aiming without cheats: a projectile direction is calculated only at an aiming stage without adjustments in flight.